relliko/USBEventScan/README.md

 ![UI](https://relliko.github.io/images/USBEventScanner.png)

 # TODO
-Implement logging of additions or removals of USB devices.
+Implement logging of additions or removals of USB devices to a text file.